just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Refactoring-and-Procedural-Abstraction.rst

     <p>(<a href="http://www.teachertube.com/video/mobile-csp-paint-pot-refactoring-438785" target="_blank" title="">Teacher Tube version</a>)<br/></p>

     <h3>Procedural Abstraction</h3>
-    <p>In this lesson, we learned how to create <b>procedures</b> in App Inventor to refactor our code and reduce its complexity. <span class="hover vocab yui-wk-div" data-id="procedural abstraction">Procedural Abstraction</span>, the ability to name a block of code in a procedure and call it whenever needed, is a very important concept in programming.
+    <p>In this lesson, we learned how to create <b>procedures</b> in MIT App Inventor to refactor our code and reduce its complexity. <span class="hover vocab yui-wk-div" data-id="procedural abstraction">Procedural Abstraction</span>, the ability to name a block of code in a procedure and call it whenever needed, is a very important concept in programming.
 We are abstracting away from the details of that block of code and just using its name to do its job.
 We only need to know what it does, not how it does it. </p>
     <p>
     <span class="hover vocab yui-wk-div" data-id="procedural abstraction">Procedural abstraction</span> allows <b>modularity</b> where a solution to a large problem can be found by creating procedures to solve each of the subproblems.
 This modularity serves to organize our code by function and reduce its complexity.
 In addition, it helps with <span class="hover vocab yui-wk-div" data-id="debugging">debugging</span>, code readibility, and maintenance since changes to that block of code only need to happen in one place.  <span class="hover vocab yui-wk-div" data-id="procedural abstraction">Procedural abstraction</span> allows us to reuse code that is already written instead of rewriting the code and repeating it.
     And it allows programmers to change the internals of the procedure (to make it faster, more efficient, use less storage, etc.) without needing to notify users of the change as long as what the procedure does is preserved.
 In Unit 5 in Logo part 2, you will learn to make procedures even more powerful and more abstract by adding parameters to the procedure. </p>
     <p>In the College Board AP exam and Create Performance Task, you will be asked to identify and use procedural abstraction.
-The following AP pseudocode is used for procedures compared to App Inventor code:
+The following AP pseudocode is used for procedures compared to MIT App Inventor code:
       </p><table>
     <tbody>
-    <tr><td style="width:33%;text-align:center">AP Text Pseudocode</td><td style="width:33%;text-align:center">AP Block Pseudocode</td><td style="width:33%;text-align:center">App Inventor Block</td></tr>
+    <tr><td style="width:33%;text-align:center">AP Text Pseudocode</td><td style="width:33%;text-align:center">AP Block Pseudocode</td><td style="width:33%;text-align:center">MIT App Inventor Block</td></tr>
     <tr><td style="width:33%;">
     <pre>PROCEDURE name()
     {